Cord Cutting Guides, News, and Reviews

 Let’s get into it.

 It’s worth being open to negotiating with Spectrum Internet.
-We’ve seen people lower their rate, armed with the information about the latest Spectrum Internet deals.
+While the standard Spectrum Internet pricing is what the company tends to stick with, we’ve seen people lower their rate when they negotiate — especially when they're armed with information about the latest Spectrum Internet deals.
+You may even want to take a glance at our review of Spectrum to see what we have to say about the service.
 But if you’ve absolutely had it, read on for our 4-step process to cancel Spectrum Internet.

 The first step in the process is to get through the robot menu and reach the retention department.
 This is the department in charge of any downgrades or cancellations.